-Trump says he has given his “blessing” to TikTok deal but that final terms are still being negotiated
+Trump says he has given his ‘blessing’ to TikTok deal but that final terms are still being negotiated

 China’s Commerce Ministry said Saturday that companies added to its “unreliable entities list” would be prohibited from investing in China or trading with the Chinese market — including imports and exports.
 The Chinese government has not yet named which companies would land on the list, but state media has long threatened that Apple and Google could be sanctioned if China’s relations with the United States continued to fray.

-Jeanne Whalen and Gerry Shih contributed to this report.
+Jeanne Whalen, Ellen Nakashima and Gerry Shih contributed to this report.